Wario (series): Microgames

 The unit of time for all microgames is beats.
 In Mega Microgames! and Twisted!, a standard microgame is 8 beats, double-length microgames (usually IQ-genre games) last 16 beats; Fronk's microgames in Twisted! and Gold only last 4 beats.
 In most games, the BPM will start out relatively slow and will increase as the player completes microgames.

 In WarioWare: Touched!, the 8-beat standard has been dropped for all microgames, so many last longer than 8 beats.
-This may be a difficulty curve for those unaccustomed to the Nintendo DS's touch-screen interface.
+This may be a way to make the game easier for those unaccustomed to the Nintendo DS's touch-screen interface.
 To retain pace, the microgames will automatically end if cleared before a four-beat measure is met.

 To show the time left to complete a microgame, a small "bomb" appears at the bottom of the screen.
 The fuse and a countdown timer show the amount of time left to complete the microgame.
 When time runs out, the bomb explodes and in most cases, the player loses a life.
 The fuse burns faster when the BPM increases.

 Some microgames are intrinsically harder than others, and an increased BPM (increased speed) will make any microgame more difficult to complete than the same microgame at a slower BPM.
 This is usually reflected in the microgames' "clear scores"—the score one must reach while playing a microgame in the practice modes to obtain credit for "clearing" it.
 (Smooth Moves and D.I.Y. lack this feature.)

-Each microgame features three difficulty levels: Blue, Yellow and Red.
-Blue presents the given task in an easier way, while Red presents it in a much harder way.
-Not all modes of all WarioWare games actually show a color to denote the current level, but most modes start with Blue games, progressing to Yellow upon a "Level Up" (usually achieved after passing a boss microgame), then to Red in similar fashion.
-Once Red is reached, sequential "Level Up"s will typically be replaced by "Speed Up"s (an increase in BPM).
+Each microgame features three difficulty levels.
+Most modes start at the easiest level, and progress to the next upon a "Level Up" (usually achieved after passing a boss microgame).
+Once the maximum level is reached, sequential "Level Up"s will typically be replaced by "Speed Up"s (an increase in BPM).

-Using the above The Legend of Zelda microgame as an example, the Blue version of this microgame usually places Link very close to the cave entrance that he must enter.
-The Yellow version places the entrance further away and places an enemy that blocks Link, and the Red version places the entrance yet further, and has a second enemy that shoots at Link from a lake.
+Using the above The Legend of Zelda microgame as an example, the first version of this microgame usually places Link very close to the cave entrance that he must enter.
+The second version places the entrance further away and places an enemy that blocks Link, and the last version places the entrance yet further, and has a second enemy that shoots at Link from a lake.